* Fpormer dean of the Graduate School of Journalism at UC Berkeley

-Born in May 1940 in New York City, Orville H. Schell is Dean of the Graduate School of Journalism at the University of California, Berkeley, a position he has held since 1996.
+Born on May 10, 1940 in New York City, Orville H. Schell is Dean of the Graduate School of Journalism at the University of California, Berkeley, a position he has held since 1996.

 His father, Orville Hickok Schell, Jr., was a prominent lawyer who headed the New York City Bar Association, chaired the left human rights group Americas Watch from its founding in 1981 until his death in 1987, and co-founded Helsinki Watch, forerunner to Human Rights Watch.
 He was namesake of the Orville H. Schell, Jr. Center for International Human Rights at Yale University Law School.

 Born to money and privilege, Orville Schell attended elite Episcopal Pomfret School in Connecticut.
 He then attended Harvard University, dropping out in 1960 after his junior year to study Chinese at Stanford University.
 He studied Mandarin at National Taiwan University, where he matriculated from 1961-64.
 While in Taiwan, Schell began writing columns for the Boston Globe as its “Man in Asia.”

 Schell returned to Harvard, studied Asian history, culture and politics under John Fairbank and Edwin Reischauer, and completed his undergraduate degree in 1964.

 In 1964-65 Schell worked for the Ford Foundation in Djakarta, Indonesia.

 Schell then pursued Chinese studies at UC Berkeley, earning a Master’s degree in 1967.
 He became a researcher for sociology and history professor Franz Schurmann, head of the school’s Center for Chinese Studies, on a three-volume work The China Reader (1967, Random House).
 Schell contributed so much to writing this series on modern China that Schurmann named him co-author.
 This instantly established Schell as a China scholar, expert and pundit on Asia.